 Melinda West – Northwest Plant-Fiber Artist

-I’ve been fortunate to live in the Pacific Northwest with my family where the natural beauty and wild places are close at hand.
-My work sprouted from an interest in learning the traditional fiber technologies practiced by the First Peoples of this place.
-So I’ve been incredibly fortunate to study with many native and non-native weavers and artists over the past thirty years, the foremost being Ed Carriere of the Suquamish Tribe.
+I’ve been fortunate to live with my family in the Pacific Northwest, where the natural beauty and wild places are close at hand.
+My work has sprouted from an interest in learning the traditional fiber technologies practiced by the First Peoples of this place.
+So I’ve been incredibly fortunate to study with many native and non-native weavers and artists over the past thirty years, the foremost being neighbor and friend, Ed Carriere, of the Suquamish Tribe.

 Some of my basketry and art pieces are created as a way to explore, experiment, and acknowledge the beauty of the native plants I love to grow and gather.
-My more traditional work is made from the desire to preserve the knowledge and techniques that honor the contributions of local First Peoples communities, who have developed this art form I practice, and many other traditional art forms derived from the landscape.
-My Harvest baskets and trellises are made for utility and function in the garden.
-Some of my work is created with whimsy, in an effort to devise, or invent, interesting ways to recycle man-made, and/or, weedy invasive plants, to keep them out of the burn pile or waste stream.
+My more traditional work is made from the desire to understand and preserve ecological and cultural knowledge and techniques that recognize the contributions of local First Peoples communities, who have developed this art form I practice, and many other traditional art forms derived from the landscape.
+My Harvest baskets, fences and trellises are made for utility and function in the garden.
+And some of my work is created with whimsy, in an effort to invent interesting ways for recyclIng man-made, and/or, weedy invasive plants, keeping them out of the burn pile, or waste stream.

 For me, the art of plant fiber weaving has become a doorway into the cultural and ecological knowledge of the place I live.
 It brings me joy to be part of the continuum of practicing this traditional art form.
-When I am invited to teach at environmental learning centers, or in traditional classrooms, I am always a student.
-I am listening too, and I cherish the perspectives of each person I meet.
-The ancient and universal qualities of this art form; the wild places I experience as I gather the materials; and the inventive aspects of weaving; help me to find meaning, as I work with the generous plant-gifts of the Pacific Northwest landscape.
+When I am invited to teach at environmental learning centers, or in traditional classrooms, I am always the student.
+I am listening, and I cherish the perspectives of each person I meet.
+The ancient and universal qualities of this art form; the wild places I experience as I gather the materials; and the inventive aspects of weaving; help me process life, to find meaning as I work with the generous plant-gifts of the Pacific Northwest landscape.

 Gather with respect.